 Phase 0: Be Proud & Be Happy

-When you focus your plan on making a lifestyle change rather than reaching a superficial goal, you do not need to wait for your results to be happy and proud.
+When you focus your plan on making a permanent lifestyle change rather than reaching a superficial goal, you do not need to wait for your results to be happy and proud.
 Be proud of every step you take toward a healthier life.
 Hell!
 Be proud of yourself just for choosing to make the change!
 Self-Love is not selfish, it is essential.
 Think of how much more you can give your family, give the world, if you are caring for yourself!
 Actively working toward your own wellbeing should be a priority in your life.
 You are already amazing.
 You are already enough.
 You deserve the best that this world has to offer.
 You deserve to be happy now.
 Happiness is not in the destination; it is in the journey.

 One day you will forget to follow each phase of this program.
 Making healthy choices, adjusting as you go, and stepping it up will be your habits.
 Growing as a person, living an active life, and constantly seeking improvement will be your routine.
 Positive Fit and Happy will be your life.